AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 ...yes, but I can only wish you luck.
 This thing is *far* from simple to get everything working, requiring you to know the ins-and-outs of most of the libraries I use.
 It can be a mess, and gathering the databases and servers needed even more so.
 There's also not much room for simplification here.
 If you do want to continue, it's best if you have a decent understanding at Python, PostgreSQL, Redis, and Sentry.io before trying this.

-[This](https://github.com/OpenXbox/xbox-webapi-python) is a good place to start researching on how it all works.
+[This Xbox API library](https://github.com/OpenXbox/xbox-webapi-python) is a good place to start researching on how it all works, as you'll need it to generate tokens to authenticate.
 Everything the bot uses can be gotten for free in some way, shape, or form.

 Little support will be given for self-hosters (not trying to sound cruel, but it takes away at my time.
 That being said, if you know what you're doing, I can help you with troubleshooting).
 I *do* plan on making a guide on how to host it eventually though.